Factory Pattern

 pub mod CounterFactory {

-use starknet::{ContractAddress, ClassHash, SyscallResultTrait, syscalls::deploy_syscall};
+use starknet::{ContractAddress, ClassHash, syscalls::deploy_syscall};

 use starknet::storage::{StoragePointerReadAccess, StoragePointerWriteAccess};